Generalized Hypercube Queueing Models with Overlapping Service Regions: Proposed framework

 \subsection{Problem setup and key assumptions}

 In this section, we describe our problem setup and several key assumptions.
-Consider a service system patrolled by multiple servers, where each server is allocated to a specific area.
+Consider a service system patrolled by multiple servers, where each server is allocated to a specific area and has its own queue.
 Unlike conventional service systems with separate service territories, our approach permits servers to have overlapping service areas.
-The entire service system can be represented by an undirected \emph{hypergraph} \cite{bretto2013hypergraph} denoted by $(\mathcal{I}, \mathcal{E})$.
+The entire service system can be represented by an undirected \emph{hypergraph} \citep{bretto2013hypergraph} denoted by $(\mathcal{I}, \mathcal{E})$.
 In this hypergraph, $\mathcal{I}=\{i = 1, \dots, I\}$ denotes the set of vertices, each representing an individual server, with $I$ being the total number of servers in the system.
-The set $\mathcal{E}$ represents hyperedges, each of which corresponds to a group of servers denoted as $e \in \mathcal{E} \subseteq \mathcal{I}$, jointly overseeing an overlapping area.
+The set $\mathcal{E}$ represents the hyperedges, where each hyperedge $e \in \mathcal{E}$ is a subset of $\mathcal{I}$, i.e., $\mathcal{E} \subseteq 2^\mathcal{I}$.
+Each hyperedge corresponds to a group of servers jointly overseeing an overlapping area.
 The cardinality of $\mathcal{E}$ is denoted by $E$.
 Figure~\ref{fig:hypergraph-exps} presents the hypergraph of a three-server system as an example.

 The service system encompasses a geographical space denoted by $\mathcal{S} \subset \mathbb{R}^2$.
 We denote the part of the space that server $i$ patrols as $\mathcal{S}_i \subseteq \mathcal{S}$.
 We require that the service territories of all servers cover the entire space of the system, \ie, $\bigcup_{i \in \mathcal{I}} \mathcal{S}_i=\mathcal{S}$.
 Regions jointly patrolled by a set of servers $e \in \mathcal{E}$, are termed as \emph{overlapping service regions}, and are denoted as $\mathcal{O}_{e}$.
 Conversely, regions exclusively patrolled by server $i$ are termed \emph{primary service regions}, and are defined as $\mathcal{P}_i=\mathcal{S}_i \backslash \bigcup_{\{e: i \in e\}} \mathcal{O}_{e}$.
 Note that it is important to guarantee $ e \not\subseteq e' $ for every $e, e' \in \mathcal{E}$ and $ e \neq e' $.
 This ensures all primary and overlapping service regions are mutually exclusive and can be distinctly identified either by $i \in \mathcal{I}$ or by $e \in \mathcal{E}$.
 Both primary and overlapping service regions can be arbitrarily small to avoid quantization errors, and they can have any geometric shape.